 For most people, consuming 100+ grams of protein per day is challenging, especially if they have a reduced appetite.
 This is where protein supplements come in handy.
 Protein supplements are an easy way to boost your protein intake, simply because it is easier to drink your food than it is to chew it.
 It is also easier to make a protein shake than it is to cook a meal.
 Unfortunately, however, not all protein supplements are created equal.

-There are two types of protein shakes, ready-to-drink (store-bought) protein shakes, and protein shakes made with protein powder.
+There are two types of protein supplements: ready-to-drink (store-bought) protein shakes, and protein shakes made with protein powder.
 In order to make a protein shake with protein powder, you have to mix the powder with milk or water.
-This requires a blender or a shake bottle, and a little extra time and effort.
-Some people buy ready-to-drink protein shakes instead of protein powder because they value convenience, but if they knew what they were drinking, they would probably vomit.
+This requires a blender or a shaker bottle, and a little extra time and effort.
+Some people, prioritizing convenience, prefer to buy ready-to-drink protein shakes, but if they knew what they were drinking, they would probably feel sick to their stomach.

-Most protein powders are full of food additives.
-Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
-This is because food additives are, generally speaking, hard to digest.
-They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
-As they eat, these bacteria produce gas, which causes bloating and stomach pain.
+Food additives are hard to digest, and sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
+As they eat, these bacteria produce gas, causing bloating and stomach pain.
 Gas also slows colonic transit (the amount of time it takes food to travel through the colon), which can lead to constipation.
 In the long term, food additives can disrupt regulatory pathways in the intestine and trigger the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.

 Here is a list of the most common food additives in protein powder: